wytyang00/undertale_deltarune_soundtrack_generator/README.md

 Also, I am using this simple [free midi player](http://falcosoft.hu/softwares.html#midiplayer) to listen to the music from midi files.

-Actual machine learning model is yet to be built.

-Neural Networks to use:
+Several models using LSTM are built and put into training & experimentation.

+Models tried or currently being tried:
-* 3-Layer LSTM with 300 units
+* Plain 3-Layer LSTM with 300 units
+* 3-Layer LSTM with skip connections
+* 8-Layer Deep LSTM

 Sources of the file I will be using for training:
 * Undertale: Complete OST - https://musescore.com/user/29625/scores/2075346

 ## To-Do

-* Divide converted MIDI texts into several examples I can use for training
-* Augment the data by transposing them (This will possibly yield more than 6 times more data)
+* Train the deep LSTM further.
+Doesn't matter if it overfits the data.

 ## Requirements and Dependancies